cbsalt/cbsalt/README.md

 ### Hi there,

 My name is Charles Sal.
-I have developed some things in the last year and I definitely like to solve problems :scream:!
+I have developed some things in the last year and I definitely like to solve problems :scream: !

 <!--